The compressor won’t re-start when air is used. Not an unusual air compressor problem and often relating to the malfunctioning of the unloader valve.

 Power up the compressor.
 If the unloader valve was the cause of it not starting, then the compressor should now start.

-If it is not, remove and clean or replace it.
+If the unloader is not venting air when the compressor reaches cut out pressure, remove and clean or replace it.

 Replacing it may mean that you have to replace the pressure switch if the unloader valve is an integral part of the switch.